juju/docs/src/en/models-upgrade.md

 Overview:

+- A controller admin user can upgrade any model within their controller and a model owner can only upgrade their own model.
 - Upgrades must be applied to the controller model first.
 - An upgrade is applied to agents running on all machines across a model.
 - During the upgrade, an algorithm will select a version to upgrade to if a